astro-pi/astro-pi-buster-installer/README.md

-# Astro Pi Stretch Installer
+# Astro Pi Buster Installer

-Installer for Astro Pi Stretch SD card image used in the 2018-2019 competition.
+Installer for Astro Pi Buster SD card images used in the 2018-2019 competition.

 ## About